 “We should start doing meatless Mondays,” my wife said.
 “No,” I responded.
 “We should.
 You know it’s better for our health.
 Plus, they say cutting back on meat and dairy is the best thing to do for the environment,” she continued.
 “You’re the food and creation guy, you need to take this seriously. […]Read More Should Christians Eat Meat?

 (This is part one of a three part series.
-Part two can be found here.)
+Part two can be found here.
+Part three can be found here.)
 John 6:35, 41-51 Growing up, I would estimate we ate cornbread with at least four meals a week.
 I bet I ate more cornbread than actual bread.
-On special occasions we would have biscuits (usually in addition to […]Read More Holy Bread, Wonder Bread; part one
+On special occasions we would […]Read More Holy Bread, Wonder Bread; part one

 Granddaddy was raised in a family that was not very affectionate.
 He did not often hear the words, “I love you,” growing up, and there wasn’t much tenderness in his family.
 When he married my grandmother and became a father, he had a lot to learn in that department.
 He often struggled to show his […]Read More What Granddaddy Shared with Me

 Recently I was privileged to be in a room with several other Christians who care about this earth, God’s Creation, and want to do something about it.
 One of the members of our team is a young man who just turned 18.
 It’s easy to dismiss someone so young, but he used a phrase that […]Read More Several Small Steps: How to start fighting climate change in local churches (and at home).